* This post was last update August 10, 2018 *

-If you go online and google “influencer marketing” there are loads and loads of posts that talk about how great it is…and why you need to be doing it.
-Influencer marketing has been so useful for driving brand awareness and engagement that some marketers have even wondered if we're witnessing a sort of "influencer marketing bubble" that's bound to cave in on itself this year.
+If you go online and google “influencer marketing” there are loads of posts that talk about how great it is…and why you need to be doing it.
+Influencer marketing has been so useful for driving brand awareness and engagement that some marketers have even wondered if we’re witnessing a sort of “influencer marketing bubble” that’s bound to cave in on itself this year.

 Still, six years after Instagram influencers first showed up on our radars, it’s still hard to find content that will give you in-depth strategies around this growing digital marketing technique.

 Exactly how does one navigate the still-murky waters of influencer marketing?
 And why haven’t more brands been able to successfully and consistently get a handle on how to leverage it?

 The landscape is changing.
 Fast.
 In 2018, we saw the FTC making updates to endorsement regulations (this time in plain English) in the US.
 We saw the EU putting up a virtual electric fence around its residents with GDPR to keep marketers from coming in and gathering (and hoarding) private data.
 We saw the UAE institute influencer licenses that require anyone who accepts payment to endorse products online to be licensed.
 And brands like Procter & Gamble and Unilever are soapboxing all over the place (that’s a win for influencer marketing, by the way because it will force social media platforms to provide better tools for analyzing influencers- we hope).

 Where influencer marketing was once the wild child of marketing strategies, it’s now matured to the point where companies and governments are pushing more and more toward creating regulations and standards.